Lane Smith (illustrator)

-Background
+Biography

-Smith was born in Tulsa, Oklahoma, but moved to Corona, California at a young age.
-He spent summers in Tulsa and cites experiences traveling there via Route 66 as inspirations for his work, which combines highbrow and lowbrow elements.
+Smith was born in Tulsa, Oklahoma on August 25, 1959.
+At a young age he moved to Corona, California, and returned to Tulsa during the summers on Route 66, where he later drew aesthetic inspiration for his work, which combines highbrow and lowbrow elements.
+Smith was artistic from an early age and stated that he "can never remember a time when I didn’t draw".
+At age seven, his uncle Orlin encouraged his artistic talents, praising Smith's doodles to his parents.
+At the encouragement of his high school art teacher, Dan Baughman, Smith studied at Art Center College of Design in Pasadena, California.

-He studied at Art Center College of Design in Pasadena, California, at the encouragement of his high-school art teacher, Dan Baughman, helping to pay for it by working as a janitor at Disneyland.
-While still a student, he illustrated for alternative newspapers, L.A.
+To help pay tuition, Smith worked as a janitor at Disneyland.
+In addition, Smith's illustrations appeared in alternative newspapers including L.A.
 Weekly, L.A.
-Reader and for the punk magazine No Mag.
-He also illustrated album covers for Oingo Boingo (Good For Your Soul) and the Dickies (Stukas Over Disneyland).
-He graduated from Art Center in 1983 with a Bachelor of Fine Arts in illustration and moved to New York City, where he freelance illustrated for various publications, including TIME, Mother Jones, Ms., Sports Illustrated, The New York Times, Newsweek, Rolling Stone, The Progressive, The Atlantic, The Boston Globe, Sesame Street Magazine and others.
+Reader and for the punk magazine No Mag while he was a student.
+In 1983, Smith illustrated album covers for the band Oingo Boingo (Good For Your Soul) and The Dickies (Stukas Over Disneyland).
+In 1983, he graduated from Art Center with a Bachelor of Fine Arts in illustration.

-Smith is married to Molly Leach, who has designed many award-winning books, including nearly all of Smith's.
+After graduation, Smith moved to New York City, where he freelance illustrated for various publications, including TIME, Mother Jones, Ms., Sports Illustrated, The New York Times, Newsweek, Rolling Stone, The Progressive, The Atlantic, The Boston Globe, Sesame Street Magazine and others.